 However, if you’re a price-sensitive consumer, local security storage is probably the right choice for you since you’ll have to pay a monthly fee for cloud video storage.

-Wrapping up: How to prevent outdoor security camera from being stolen
+Wrapping up: How to prevent outdoor security cameras from being stolen

 Outdoor security cameras are one of the best ways to identify burglars and protect our property.